tsamaya/findbikes/README.md

 * [API ArcGIS for Javascript](https://developer.JCDecaux.com/#/opendata/), for the map ;
 * [API de JCDecaux](https://developer.JCDecaux.com/), for self-services bicycles ;

+## Installation:
+* Clone or download this repository
+* Configure the JCDDecaux API Key.
+* Move it to your web server
+* Enjoy!

 .....................................
 Usage
 .....................................